Comal County Sheriff's Office: Rank / Structure

 Lieutenant - (one gold bar displayed on the collar) Generally Lieutenants command multiple sections within a division and directly supervise multiple frontline shift supervisors who are assigned to them.
 Lieutenants usually report directly to their Captains.
 Lieutenant's may also be responsible for commanding a special service team such as SWAT or CNT.

 Sergeant- (Three chevrons displayed on sleeves of uniform) Sergeants are senior shift supervisors responsible for supervising Corporals, Detectives, Deputies or Correction's Officers assigned to them.
 Sergeants generally report directly to a Lieutenant.

 Corporal - (two chevrons displayed on sleeves of uniform) Corporals are junior shift supervisors who oversee deputies / corrections officers assigned to them.
 Corporals may take command of a shift in the absence of a Sergeant.

 Detective - (plain clothed, no insignia) Detectives are investigators assigned to the Criminal Investigation's Division.
-Detectives are not considered supervisors but share the same pay rate as a corporal and may be eligible for promotion to sergeant without having held the rank of corporal.
+Detectives are not considered supervisors but share the same pay rate as a corporal.
 Detective's are directly supervised by sergeants assigned to CID.

-Senior Deputy - (one chevron displayed on sleeves of uniform) Deputies or Correction's Officers with at least five years of service to the agency.
-Senior deputies are not considered supervisors but often serve as Field Training Officers.
+Senior Deputy - (one chevron displayed on sleeves of uniform) Deputies or Correction's Officers with at least five years of service to the agency within the division they are assigned to.

-Field Training Officer / FTO - (FTO Designation pin displayed above name plate on front of uniform) - FTO's are responsible for the training and evaluation of probationary deputies / corrections officers, undergoing the field training program.
+Field Training Officer / FTO - (one chevron and a star displayed on sleeves of uniform) - FTO's are responsible for the training and evaluation of probationary deputies / corrections officers, undergoing the field training program.
 FTO's only have supervisory authority over the probationary deputy / officer assigned to them.
-Senior Deputies often serve as FTO's however only 2 years of service is the minimum requirement.

 Deputy / Corrections Officer (No insignia) - Deputy or officer who has graduated from the field training program.
 Reports directly to the Corporal assigned to supervise them.

 Probationary Deputy / Corrections Officer - (No insignia) Deputy or officer who is still undergoing field training and who is paired with a Field Training Officer assigned to evaluate / supervise them.

 Equipment

-All Deputies are issued the Sig Sauer P320 9mm handgun as their on duty sidearm and most deputies are also equipped with a red dot modified Colt AR-15 Semi-automatic rifle.
+All deputies are issued the SIG Sauer P320 9mm handgun as their on duty sidearm and most deputies are also equipped with a red dot modified Colt AR-15 Semi-automatic rifle.
 Once qualified to do so, Deputies may also carry less lethal department issued weapons such as OC spray, an expandable baton and an Axon X-26 taser.
-The Sheriff's Office maintains a fleet of law enforcement modified Chevy Tahoe's and Ford Explorer's for deputies to operate.
+The Sheriff's Office maintains a fleet of law enforcement modified Chevy Tahoes and Ford Explorers for deputies to operate.
 Deputies are currently permitted to take their vehicles home with them as long as they reside within the allotted mile radius set by the agency.